SoftInstigate/restheart-website/docs/plugins/list.md

 |**checkContent**|Checker|Checks the request content by using conditions based on json path expressions|`{ "checkers": [ { "name": "checkContent","args": [ { "path": "$", "type": "object", "mandatoryFields": [ "email", "password", "roles", "description" ], "optionalFields": [ "_id", "_etag" ] } ], "skipNotSupported": true } ]}`|
 |**jsonSchema**|Checker|Checks the request according to the specified JSON schema.
 More info at [JSON Schema Validation](/docs/json-schema-validation/)|`{ "checkers": [ { "name": "jsonSchema", "args": { "schemaId": "inventory", "schemaStoreDb": "restheart" } } ] }`|

-## Inject properties with addRequestProperties transformer
+## Inject properties with addRequestProperties

 *addRequestProperties* is a transformer shipped with RESTHeart that allows to add some properties to the resource state.